JohnAllen/coffee-bot/README.md

 Below are the most salient parts if you want to build your own or something similar.

 - [The Raspberry Pi itself](http://www.amazon.com/CanaKit-Raspberry-Complete-Starter-9-Items/dp/B008XVAVAW/)
-- [A 2.5 gallon aquarium like this one](http://www.amazon.com/All-Glass-Aquarium-AAG10002-2-5-Gallon/dp/B0002AS1PE/) These will hold approximately 28 300 gram servings of coffee/water.
+- [A 2.5 gallon aquarium like this one](http://www.amazon.com/All-Glass-Aquarium-AAG10002-2-5-Gallon/dp/B0002AS1PE/) These will hold enough water for nearly thirty 300-gram servings of coffee.
+More than a week's supply.
 - 1" * 8" * 8' wood
 - [A four channel relay](http://amzn.com/B00KTEN3TM)
 - [Bunches of wires](http://www.amazon.com/Kalevel%C2%AE-120pcs-Multicolored-Female-Breadboard/)